vivardhan/podcast-gpt/README.md

 In order to redeploy:
 1. Create an account on Koyeb with your github login
 2. Push your changes to the develop branch of the repo
-3. If you don't see the podcast-gpt project already available, connect it to your account
+3. If you don't see the podcast-gpt project already available in Koyeb, connect it to your account
 4. Navigate to the podcast-gpt app and click on Redeploy.
 5. Monitor the build and deployment process through the UI on Koyeb.